MicroOperations/PredecodeRE/analysis/results.md

 - Disabling caching in cr0 control reg disables predecode cache

-- The predecode cache isnt coherent with the l1i cache nor the itlb
+- The predecode cache isn't coherent with the l1i cache nor the itlb

+**Predecode cache organisation**

+- The predecode cache is not shared between physical cores